Guillhermm/nasa-2025-solaria/docs/frontend-requirements.md

 3. Add/Remove Flags:
     a.
 Right-click at any point of the image to add new flag
     b.
 Right-click on an existing flag to rename it or remove it
+    c.
+Table relating all flags, their names and positions
+    d.
+Options to export to JSON or CSV
+    e.
+Data exists in data storage

 4. Minimap navigation:
     a.
 Minimap highlights displayed area